 - Freelancers located around the world

 Let’s get this out of the way from the start – Guru’s fees are a lot higher than what most freelance platforms charge.
-But for your money, you get access to much higher-quality and experienced freelancers.
+But for your money, you get access to Guru’s higher-quality and experienced freelancers.
 For some projects, it may be worth the fees when you need an exceptionally skilled freelancer.

 I found the profiles on Guru easier to navigate than on other sites, because the rates and feedback scores are easy to find.
-I really liked that you can get quotes from individual freelancers with a click of a button.
+I really like that you can get quotes from individual freelancers with a click of a button.